najdovski-stefan/Neural-Net-Playground/README.md

 # Neural Network Playground

-A Playground for Neural Networks, written in C++ , almost the same as the [Tensorflow](https://github.com/tensorflow/playground) one, maybe mine is worse :) as its a port.
+A Playground for Neural Networks I wrote during a recreational programming sesh,it is written in C++ , almost the same as the [Tensorflow](https://github.com/tensorflow/playground) implementation, maybe **mine** is worse :) as its a port, it probably has bugs so I wouldnt relly on it 100% for learning.

 <img src="docs/res/screenshots/0.png" alt="Screenshot number 1">
 <img src="docs/res/screenshots/1.png" alt="Screenshot number 2">